Herd's women soccer gets two transfers from ECU

 "Kathrynn is an exciting attacking player who brings a great soccer IQ to our program," Swan said.
 "She is an exciting player who will add to our attacking options going forward.
 Kat will give us a whole new dynamic in the final third of the field."

 "Lauren's versatility is a massive bonus for us," Swan said.
 "She has played in a variety of roles at ECU, but we really like her as a defender.
-Lauren's very comfortable with the ball at her feet and a very good a defender.
-Lauren's also not a stranger to Marshall as her mom is an alum here so we know that we are adding someone who already has strong ties to our community and campus."
+Lauren's very comfortable with the ball at her feet and a very good defender.
+Lauren's also not a stranger to Marshall as her mom is an alumna here, so we know that we are adding someone who already has strong ties to our community and campus."